 |a More-efficient products may have been introduced to the market since this table was published.|

 An efficient product is cost-effective when the discounted savings (from avoided energy costs over the life of the product) exceed the additional up-front cost (if any) compared to a less efficient option.
-ENERGY STAR and FEMP consider up-front costs and lifetime energy savings when setting required efficiency levels so that Federal purchasers can assume ENERGY STAR–qualified and products meeting FEMP-designated efficiency requirements are life cycle cost-effective.
-However, users wishing to determine cost-effectiveness for their application may do so using the Commercial Kitchen Equipment Savings Calculator on the ENERGY STAR website.
+ENERGY STAR and FEMP consider up-front costs and lifetime energy savings when setting required efficiency levels so that federal purchasers can assume ENERGY STAR-qualified and products meeting FEMP-designated efficiency requirements are life cycle cost-effective.
+However, users wishing to determine cost-effectiveness for their application may do so using ENERGY STAR's Commercial Kitchen Equipment Savings Calculator.

 Complying with Contracting Requirements

-Federal Acquisition Regulation (FAR) Part 23.206 requires Federal agencies to insert the clause at FAR section 52.223-15 in solicitations and contracts that deliver, acquire, furnish, or specify energy-consuming products.
+Federal Acquisition Regulation (FAR) Part 23.206 requires federal agencies to insert the clause at FAR section 52.223-15 in solicitations and contracts that deliver, acquire, furnish, or specify energy-consuming products.
 FEMP recommends that agencies incorporate efficiency requirements into both the technical specification and evaluation sections of solicitations.
 Agencies may claim an exception to these requirements through a written finding that no ENERGY STAR–qualified or FEMP-designated product is available to meet the functional requirements, or that no such product is life cycle cost-effective for the specific application.
-Additional information on Federal laws and requirements is available.

 Buyer Tips: Choosing Efficient Products